lydiahallie/javascript-questions/nl-NL/README.md

 #### Antwoord: A

-The base execution context is the global execution context: it's what's accessible everywhere in your code.
+De base execution context is de global execution context: dit is benaderbaar overal in je code.

 </p>
 </details>